kimcangho/tempura-sure/README.md

 - Overall knowledge and practice with Next.js and integrating Prisma database.
 - Chart.js / react-chartjs-2 implementation and styling.
 - An extra helping of deep fried seafood to maintain developer satiation.

-Known issues:

-- Touch events interfering with scrolling in lineup page.
-- Deployment issues where cookies are unable to be received by front-end from back-end.

 ## Acknowledgements